 Before you organize your garage, create a map of where things will go

-Take a look around and think about where you want the different categories to go.
-Think about what you use the most, and what you may only need to access seasonally.
+Look around and consider where you want the different categories to go.
+Think about what you use the most and what you may only need to access seasonally.

 Keep this in mind when you make a plan of where to put each category.

-Important: If your garage is way too packed with clutter to do this step, move on to the next step and then come back to this step.
+Important: If your garage is too cluttered to do this step, move on to the next step and then come back to this step.

 Get rid of all the clutter in your garage

-Here is where you are going to sort through all of the items in your garage.
+Here is where you will sort through all the items in your garage.

-Throw out anything that is broken, damaged, or you no longer use.
+Throw out anything that is broken, damaged, or you no longer use it.

 To speed up the decluttering process, work clockwise and carry large contractor or heavy-duty trash bags with you as you work.

-If the weather allows, open the garage door and move everything out onto the lawn while you are decluttering.
+If the weather allows, open the garage door and move everything out onto the lawn while you declutter.

 Clean it up and draw out your plans

-If you were able to empty out your garage, clean it all out by sweeping and wiping down your surfaces.
+If you could empty your garage, clean it all out by sweeping and wiping down your surfaces.

-Now, draw up your space and label what categories are going to go where.
-Remember to keep in mind how often you use each category and organize to optimize the function of your space.
+Now, draw up your space and label what categories will go where.
+Remember to keep in mind how often you use each category and organize it to optimize the function of your space.